 D-500: Supplemental Nutrition Assistance Program Employment and Training Child Care

-Boards must be aware that a child is eligible to receive SNAP E&T CCS if the child’s parent is participating in SNAP E&T services at the time of initial eligibility determination or at eligibility redetermination.
+Boards must inform staff members that a child is eligible to receive SNAP E&T CCS if the child’s parent is participating in SNAP E&T services at the time of initial eligibility determination or at eligibility redetermination.

-Boards must be aware that SNAP E&T staff members will send an automated referral from the workforce case management system to the child care case management system for SNAP E&T Child Care.
+Boards must inform staff members that SNAP E&T staff members will send an automated referral from the workforce case management system to the child care case management system for SNAP E&T Child Care.

 Rule Reference: §809.47

-Boards must be aware that a child continues to be eligible and must receive care for 12 months regardless of whether the parent continues to participate in the SNAP E&T program.
+Boards must inform staff members that a child continues to be eligible and must receive care for 12 months regardless of whether the parent continues to participate in the SNAP E&T program.

 Rule Reference: §809.51